 - Click OK and then exit the window.

-Add as DEP Exception
+Add As DEP Exception To Fix Sage Crashes

 Data Execution Prevention is the most criticized feature for its conflicts with installed apps although it is improved time-to-time.